*This post contains affiliate links*

 I made an extra large spray booth to accommodate all of the pieces.
 For my spray booth, I simply clip thin plastic drops from my basement’s drop ceiling.
 I cover the floor with canvas drop cloths then wet them down in efforts to keep the dust settled down.

 This is the first time I had ever sprayed furniture with the drawers in place.
 Normally I have the drawers out and spray them individually while they’re horizontal but there were so many in this set I simply didn’t have the room!
-I taped off the sides so I would still have a crisp, clean line and then I just pulled each drawer out just enough so the sides could be painted.
+I taped off the sides so I would still have a crisp, clean line ( this tool is the absolute best for taping drawers!) and then I just pulled each drawer out just enough so the sides could be painted.
 It wasn’t my favorite way to do it, but in this situation, it worked just fine!
 I sprayed two coats on it waiting 24 hours in between for dry time.

 I cleaned all of the ornate hardware with a toothbrush, Barkeepers Friend and water.
 After it was dry, I sprayed a quick coat of Rust-Oleum Gold Metallic Spray Paint.
 I love re-assembling the furniture after it’s all complete!
 Such gratification.
 My mom came over to help me photograph it, but due to space limitations we just took staged photos of the dresser.
 Here it is!